rux616/karabiner-windows-mode/README.md

 # karabiner-windows-mode
 Karabiner-Elements complex ruleset to make using Mac OS more sane by enabling common keyboard functionality used in Linux and Windows.
+Now powered by [Jsonnet](https://jsonnet.org).

 ## Installation
 Copy and paste the following URL into your browser window and Karabiner-Elements *should* ask to install the file: